Paul Jones (wrestler): Championship Wrestling from Florida (1972–1974, 1980)

 In 1972, Jones returned to Championship Wrestling from Florida, where he adopted a brash heel persona and the nickname "Number One" Paul Jones.
 Jones was convinced to become a heel by Jack Brisco, who wagered him a case of Canadian Club whisky that he would earn more money in a year as a heel than he ever had as a face.
 Jones held the NWA Florida Heavyweight Championship on four occasions, on one occasion in July 1972 throwing the championship belt off the Gandy Bridge into Tampa Bay in front of thousands of spectators in a display of arrogance.
 Jones also held the NWA Southern Heavyweight Championship (Florida version) once, the NWA Brass Knuckles Championship (Florida version) once, and the NWA Florida Television Championship twice – for several days in June 1972 holding the NWA Florida Heavyweight Championship, NWA Florida Television Championship and NWA Brass Knuckles Championship (Florida version) simultaneously – before leaving in 1974.

 Jones briefly returned to the promotion once more in 1980, performing under a mask as "Mr. Florida" until being unmasked by The Super Destroyer.

-Mid-Atlantic Championship Wrestling / World Championship Wrestling (1974 - 1989)
+Mid-Atlantic Championship Wrestling / World Championship Wrestling (1973–1989)

-Championship reigns (1974–1982)
+Championship reigns (1973–1982)

-Jones resumed appearing regularly with Mid-Atlantic Championship Wrestling in early 1974.
+Jones resumed appearing regularly with Mid-Atlantic Championship Wrestling in late 1973.
 In April 1974, he and Bob Bruggers defeated The Andersons for the NWA Mid-Atlantic Tag Team Championship, losing the championship to Ric Flair and Rip Hawk in July 1974.
 Jones won his first NWA Mid-Atlantic Television Championship several days later, defeating Ivan Koloff in a Texas Death Match.
 He held the championship until October, when Koloff defeated him in a rematch.
 Jones held the championship on a total of five occasions over the next four years.
 Jones and Tiger Conway Jr. won the NWA Mid-Atlantic Tag Team Championship from Flair and Hawk in December 1974, losing to The Andersons in February 1975.